Does your blood type, sex, age, or body type really matter when it comes to customizing your own diet plan?

 The blood type diet is a concept popularized by Peter D’Adamo, a naturopathic physician, in his bestselling book Eat Right for Your Type.
 But is there any actual science behind the concept?

 The blood type diet suggests that your blood type determines the kinds of foods that are best for your digestion based on genetics, and customizes your entire diet and lifestyle based on your blood type.
-These diet plans were generally broken down into two main categories: low-carb or vegetarian.
+These diet plans were generally broken down into two main categories: low-carb or vegetarian. [tweet_quote]While some people may thrive on low-carb or vegetarian diets, this success is independent of blood type.
+In fact, there are numerous other bodily and genetic factors at play.[/tweet_quote]

 However, recent research has determined that there is no evidence to support these customizations by blood type.
 (1, 2) While some people may thrive on low-carb or vegetarian diets, this success is independent of blood type.
 In fact, there are numerous other bodily and genetic factors at play.